delta-io/delta/docs/source/delta-utility.md

     VACUUM delta.`/data/events/` RETAIN 100 HOURS  -- vacuum files not required by versions more than 100 hours old

     VACUUM eventsTable DRY RUN    -- do dry run to get the list of files to be deleted

+    VACUUM eventsTable USING INVENTORY inventoryTable  —- vacuum files based on a provided reservoir of files as a delta table

+    VACUUM eventsTable USING INVENTORY (select * from inventoryTable)  —- vacuum files based on a provided reservoir of files as spark SQL query
     ```

     See [_](delta-batch.md#sql-support) for the steps to enable support for SQL commands.